 To make decisions regarding operations and strategic planning, capital allocations, acquisitions and divestments;

-To appoint more than 50% of the directors To appoint or remove Corporate-level officers or their equivalent;
+To appoint more than 50% of the directors or their equivalent;

+To appoint or remove Corporate-level officers or their equivalent;

 To make major marketing, production, and financial decisions;

-To execute significant or exclusive contracts; or
+To execute significant (in aggregate of $10,000 or greater) or exclusive contracts; or

 To earn 10% or more of the profits or collect more than 10% of the dividends.

+A Person or entity appointed as a receiver.

 Persons or Entities Having Indirect Control means any person or entity having indirect control over operations of a Marijuana Establishment.
-It specifically includes any person with a controlling interest in an indirect holding or parent company of the applicant, and the chief executive officer and executive director of those companies, or any person or entity in a position indirectly to control the decision-making of a Marijuana Establishment.
+It specifically includes persons or entities having control over an indirect holding or parent company of the applicant, and the chief executive officer and executive director of those companies, or any person or entity in a position indirectly to control the decision-making of a Marijuana Establishment.

 Pesticide means a substance or mixture of substances intended for preventing, destroying, repelling, or mitigating any pest, and any substance or mixture of substances intended for use as a plant regulator, defoliant, or desiccant; provided that Pesticide shall not include any article that is a "new animal drug" within the meaning of § 201(v) of the Federal Food, Drug and Cosmetic Act (21 U.S.C. § 321(v)), or that has been determined by the Secretary of the United States Department of Health and Human Services not to be a new animal drug by a regulation establishing conditions of use for the article, or that is an animal feed within the meaning of